 5) Team interviews

 Your leads and customers aren’t the only source of consumer information you have.
 All of the departments that regularly interact with your leads and customers have a wealth of knowledge and context, whether they realize it or not.
+This is one of the reasons it’s so important to build good internal feedback loops to strengthen your overall growth initiatives.

 For example, your sales team knows: